UMM-CSci-4611-S25/segmented-file-system-client/README.md

 [this example](https://gist.github.com/lanedraex/bc01eb399614359470cfacc9d95993fb)
 for a simple working client/server system.

+> [!WARNING]
-:bangbang: If you're working on lab computers, make sure you shut down all your client processes before you leave the lab.
-If you leave them running you can block ports and make it impossible for other people to work on their lab on that computer.
+> If you're working on lab computers, make sure you shut down all your
+> client processes before you leave the lab.
+If you leave them running you can
+> block ports and make it impossible for other people to work on their lab on that computer.

 ## The OutOfMoney.com protocol